weesr/2019/README.md

 This is a Jekyll-based website for the WEESR workshop series.
 This repository comprises templates and files with the content.
 The real website is generated from these files using the [Jekyll static-website generator](https://jekyllrb.com) and the [minimal mistakes template](https://mmistakes.github.io/minimal-mistakes).

-The MODEVAR website is deployed in [Github Pages](https://pages.github.com/).
+The WEESR website is deployed in [Github Pages](https://pages.github.com/).
 Authors can create new content using [Prose](http://prose.io/), [Netlify](https://www.netlify.com/) or the [Github](https://github.com) web interface.
 This repository must be cloned/forked only for development.

 This site is inspired in [AcademicPages/events](https://github.com/academicpages/events), a fork from the [minimal mistakes template](https://mmistakes.github.io/minimal-mistakes).